Home

 3. Now create a third column and call it "Choices I Make".
 Using the first and second column think about what you really want in each area.
 What would be your ultimate wish.

-It is not necessary to limit this third list by what you think is possible.
 This list is about what you truly want, not about what is logical or feasible.
 You should not be concerned with ‘how’ it will happen or what exactly it will look like.
 You will find that by going after what you truly want, you can make things happen in ways that you never thought possible.

 Make sure that all choice statements are positive and written in the affirmative.
 For example, use words like “health” rather than “not be sick”.
 Try to make short, simple statements that you can connect to emotionally and read through easily.